-|Range of fire:||Usually a long-range shot, rarely a close-range shot; surprised while sleeping, etc.||Often a relative short-range shot, while manipulating a weapon such as cleaning or disassembling it||Usually an absolute close-range shot|
+|Range of fire||Usually a long-range shot, rarely a close-range shot; surprised while sleeping, etc.||Often a relatively short-range shot that occurs while manipulating a weapon, such as when cleaning or disassembling it||Usually an absolute close-range shot|

-|Terminal Ballistics:||Entrance wound possible on every part of the body; Clothing is shot through||Entrance wound in chest, face or in open the eye||Frequently in the forehead, temple, mouth; very rarely in the back of the head; clothing is pushed aside|
+|Terminal ballistics||Entrance wound possible on every part of the body; clothing is shot through||Entrance wound in chest, face, or open eye||Frequently in the forehead, temple, mouth; very rarely in the back of the head; clothing is pushed aside|

-|Type of Weapon:||No weapon present, often only the ejected shell casings||The total scene is to be observed||Own weapon and ammunition; weapon in the hand or on the floor|
+|Type of weapon||No weapon present, often only the ejected shell casings||The total scene needs to be observed||Own weapon and ammunition; weapon in the hand or on the floor|

-|Residue:||Bullet impact in the wall or floor after a through-and-through, mostly not in the ceiling||Projectile impact in wall and ceiling||Projectile impact often in ceiling|
+|Residue||Bullet impact in the wall or floor after a through-and-through shot, mostly not in the ceiling||Projectile impact in wall and ceiling||Projectile impact often in ceiling|

-Burns and scalds
+Burns and Scalds

-Signs of Vital Reactions in Burns and Scalds
+Signs of vital reactions in burns and scalds

 In the following cases vital reactions do not occur: